alvarpoon/evie/wp-content/plugins/better-wp-security/readme.txt

 5. Easy-to-navigate Security dashboard

 == Changelog ==

+= 5.0.1 =
+* Compatibility Fix: Added support for ITSEC_TEST_MALWARE_SCAN_DISABLE_SSLVERIFY.
+Setting it to true can bypass "SSL peer certificate or SSH remote key was not OK" errors on servers with bad SSL configurations.

+= 5.0.0 =
+* New Feature: Added malware scanning provided by Sucuri SiteCheck.

+= 4.9.0 =
+* Feature Removal: Removed the "Remove WordPress Generator Meta Tag" and "Display Random Version" features as they are not recommended due to limited security benefit and creating compatibility issues.
+* Enhancement: Added the ability to undo the Content Directory change.
+* Bug Fix: No longer tries to load a non-existent JavaScript file for the salts module.
+* Bug Fix: Fixed an issue with one-time database backups on multi-site installs.
+* Bug Fix: Fixed issues related to locating .htaccess or nginx.conf files on sites with WordPress installed in a separate directory.
+* Bug Fix: Fixed issues with PHP blocking in uploads directory not working with certain non-standard setups.
+* Bug Fix: Minor change to fix a warning that can appear after changing the Content Directory.
+* Bug Fix: Fixed a PHP fatal error that could occur on some servers when adding a ban to the site's .htaccess or nginx.conf file.

 = 4.8.0 =
 * Feature Removal: Removed the malware scanning features as VirusTotal no longer supports scanning from WordPress sites.
 A replacement is in the works.